Atiq29400/Job-Finder/README.md

 npm install

 # Start React development server
-npm start
+npm run dev
 ```

-The frontend will be available at `http://localhost:3000`
+The frontend will be available at `http://localhost:5173`

 ### 4. Scraper Setup